-- 1. Remove fuse F2 from the PCB mounted fuse holder on the HC-CTL Main Control board in the individual car controller cabinet.
+- 1. Remove fuse F2 from the fuse holder in the individual car controller cabinet.
 If the system is a duplex controller, refer to the job prints and remove the fuse that powers terminals 2H (Hall Call Power Bus) and/or 2FS (Fire Service Bus).
 Check for shorts to ground on the 2H and/or 2FS terminals. - 2.
-Check for shorts to the ground on all screw terminals on the bottom of the HC-CTL Control board.
+Check for shorts to the ground on all screw terminals on the bottom of the HC-CTL-2 Control board.
 Terminal 1 bus is the only terminal that should be grounded. - 3.
 Check for shorts to ground on all terminals on the HC-UIO Universal I/O board. - 4.
 Check for shorts to ground on the door operator terminals.
 Consult the job prints to determine which fuses to remove.